jorgecarleitao/public-contracts/docs/tools/crawler.rst

 .. _Base: http://www.base.gov.pt/base2
 .. _requests: http://docs.python-requests.org/en/latest/

-This document explains how Base_ provides its data and what the crawler works.
+This document explains how Base_ provides its data and how the crawler works.

 .. important::
     Please, take precautions on using the crawler as it can generate Denial of